Warship Wednesday Aug 24, 2016: 100 feet of Turkish Surprise

-Ordered 23 January 1886, the Turkish vessels were longer, some 100-feet overall, and as such topped 100-tons on the surface (160 submerged).
-Powered by a Lamm locomotive type engine and boiler fed by up to 8-tons of coal, they could make 6 knots on the surface by steam, then did the unusual and shut down the engine to dive and carry on underwater until the pressure on the boiler dropped– usually just a few minutes or so.
+Ordered on 23 January 1886, the Turkish vessels were longer, some 100 feet overall, and as such topped 100 tons on the surface (160 submerged).
+Powered by a Lamm locomotive type engine and boiler fed by up to 8 tons of coal, they could make 6 knots on the surface by steam, then did the unusual and shut down the engine to dive and carry on underwater until the pressure on the boiler dropped– usually just a few minutes or so.

-Armament was a pair of 14-inch torpedo tubes forward and outside of the pressure hull.
+The armament was a pair of 14-inch torpedo tubes forward and outside of the pressure hull.
 An initial stockpile of Schwarzkopf torpedoes (Whiteheads made in Germany) were acquired, each capable of carrying a guncotton warhead some 600 yards.
-These fish were popular with navies of the time, being purchased by the Chinese and Japanese as well as both the Spanish and Americans on the eve of their dust up in 1898.
+These fish were popular with navies of the time, being purchased by the Chinese and Japanese as well as both the Spanish and Americans on the eve of their dust-up in 1898.

-For surface action, Mr. Nordenfelt offered a pair of double-barreled 35mm heavy machine guns of his own design.
+Mr. Nordenfelt offered a pair of double-barreled 35mm heavy machine guns of his own design for surface action.
 Good guy Thorsten.